Content Warning // Trigger Warning:

+“There is a huge pressure in life, and especially in youth, to belong.
+The worst place to be is no place, and to be someplace you have to be with someone.
+It is biological— an evolutionary adaptation that makes us want to work in groups.
+We strive, instinctually, to be in the best of them.
 Cavemen worked in tribes and survived the harshness of the natural world.
 Teenagers do it and survive the isolation of the modern wild.
-It becomes the question then; what group do I belong to, what group is best for me?
+It becomes the question then; what group do I belong to; what group is best for me?
 Most kids strive for the cool clique, but I didn’t have that option.
 I had to find the group that could protect me and feed me, the one that had shelter and money.
 This is where I think that homosexuals have an edge as a modern adapted sub-culture.
 They are community-oriented, made so by the constant oppression and harassment in their individual lives.”
 Joe 03:54:45 January 2002

 Part One “The Child of Woe”

 (Early October 1986) The hum of the bus’s engine lulled him to a place just before sleep.
 The two-hour ride had sedated his anguished heart allowing him to forget the last few days.
 Joey, at 15, had seen enough of the world and was ready to end it, but not in the small town of Northbay.
 He never belonged there; he was heading to the big city.
 He wanted the perfect, amicable, suicide.
 He looked out the window of the Greyhound bus trying to catch a glimpse of the Bay Bridge.
 He knew as the green and yellow hills of his hometown blurred into man-made colors that he was getting closer to the city.
 He had come to San Francisco to visit the wharf when he was 10-years-old.